The best way to store biltong to keep it fresh and tasty is to keep it in a location where it is dry and the air can circulate around it.

 One of the things to watch out for is biltong mould, I regularly check all my biltong to make sure no mould is forming or is present.
-Biltong mould forms when there is moisture in food and no air circulation, the wetter the biltong, the higher the probability that you will get mouldy biltong.
+Biltong mould forms when there is moisture in food and no air circulation, the wetter the biltong, the higher the probability that you will get mouldy (Affiliate Code) biltong.

 Mould on biltong can occur quickly so pay careful attention to how you keep your biltong.
-You can remove biltong mould by running the biltong through a mixture of vinegar and water.
+You can remove biltong mould by running the it through a mixture of vinegar and water.
 I like to use 30% vinegar and 70% water.

 I mix the vinegar and water and put this into a bowl, I then rinse the biltong making sure to wipe all the mould off.
 I pat the biltong and hang it to dry.
 If mould has contaminated the meat, it will not dry, even if left for a week, discard it as it is not safe to eat.